helonayala/sysid/how_to_update.md

 # Updating This Jupyter Book Site

+**Disclaimer:** the info below is dedicated for me to remember how to use jupyterbooks to update the website, or whoever feels encouraged to post any script to the project.

 This website is built using [Jupyter Book](https://jupyterbook.org/) from `.ipynb` notebooks and hosted on GitHub Pages.
 The update process is designed to be straightforward with automated builds using the direct Google Colab to GitHub integration.

 ## How to Update the Content